-· Line I - Indirect Costs.
+- Line I Indirect Costs.
 Indirect costs are defined as costs that are necessary and appropriate for the operation of the business, but which are not specifically allocated to the NSF SBIR project.
-Specify the base and rate.
 Common indirect cost expenses include legal and accounting expenses, employee health insurance, fringe benefits, rent, and utilities.
-The following expenses will NOT be funded as part of the indirect cost pools, so any established indirect costs rates and calculations for a company should be reduced for the purposes of this proposal to exclude:

-Independent research and development

-- Patent and patent related expenses will not be funded as either a direct or indirect cost - Sales and marketing expenses - Business development - Manufacturing and production expenses - Line K Small Business Fee.
+If your small business has a Federally-negotiated rate, please provide a copy of the negotiated indirect cost rate agreement.
+If your organization has no negotiated rate with a federal agency, and no previous experience with Federal indirect cost rate negotiation, you may claim (without requiring a justification) a total amount of indirect costs (inclusive of fringe benefits) equal to either 50% of total budgeted salary and wages on the project or 10% de minimis on MODIFIED total direct costs on the project.
+Modified Total Direct Cost (MTDC): MTDC means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subawards under the award).
+MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of \$25,000.
+Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs, and with the approval of the cognizant agency for indirect costs. - Line K Small Business Fee.
 Up to seven percent (7%) of the total indirect and direct project costs may be requested as a fee.
-The fee is intended to be consistent with normal profit margins provided to profit-making firms for R&D work.
+The fee is intended to be consistent with normal profit margins provided to profit- making firms for R&D work.
 The fee applies solely to the small business concern receiving the award and not to any other participant in the project.
-The fee is not a direct or indirect "cost" item and may be used by the small business concern for any purpose, including additional effort under the SBIR award (i.e., the "Prohibited Expenditures" list does not apply) - Prohibited Expenditures (including but not limited to Lines D, E.2, F, and G.2).
-Equipment, patent expenses, and foreign travel are not allowable expenditures as either direct or indirect costs.
-However, these expenses may be purchased from the small business fee funds (line - 7.
+The fee is not a direct or indirect "cost" item and may be used by the small business concern for any purpose, including additional effort under the SBIR award (i.e., the "Prohibited Expenditures" list does not apply). - Prohibited Expenditures (including but not limited to Lines D, E.2, F, and G.2).
+Equipment and foreign travel are not allowable expenditures as either direct or indirect costs.
+However, these expenses may be purchased from the small business fee funds (line K). - 7.
 Budget Justification.
 The Budget Justification is uploaded in the Budget Module of FastLane as a single PDF file.
 Provide details for each non-zero line item of the budget, including a description and cost estimates.
-Identify each line item by its letter and number (e.g., G.5 - Subawards).
-Each nonzero line item should be described in the Budget Justification, but several sections also require more specific information as detailed below.
+Identify each line item by its letter and number (e.g., G.5 Subawards).
+Each non-zero line item should be described in the Budget Justification, but several sections also require more specific information as detailed below.
 Please note that there is no page limit for the Budget and Subaward Budget Justification.
-You will receive and should disregard a FastLane warning about exceeding the three-page limit when you submit the proposal.
+You will receive and should disregard a FastLane warning about exceeding the five-page limit when you submit the proposal.
 In other words, the PAPPG restriction on page limits is not enforced for this solicitation (but all information included in this section must be related to the budget).
-You can find a sample budget and subaward budget, with justifications, here: https://seedfund.nsf.gov/fastlane/ - Lines A and B Personnel.
-Provide the names and titles of all personnel and a concise description of their responsibilities on the project, including their budgeted time commitment.
-Provide the actual annual salary information and calculation that justifies the amounts requested. - Line C Fringe Benefits.
-Describe what is included in fringe benefits and the calculations that were used to arrive at the amount requested. - Line E.1 Domestic Travel.
-Describe the purpose for domestic travel and acknowledge attendance at the grantee workshop.
-For trips other than the grantees conference, include the expected number of trips, number of persons travelling, length of each trip, purpose and destination of each trip, and a rough breakdown of the expected cost of each trip. - · Line G.1 Materials and Supplies.
-Provide an itemized list of the materials and supplies, with the quantity, unit cost, and total cost for each item.
-Items with a total line item cost over \$5,000 should have quotes or pricing documentation included as separate pages in the Budget Justification. - Line G.3 Consultant Services.
-Include a copy of the signed Letter of Collaboration.
-Include a biographical sketch for each consultant. - Line G.5 Subawards.
-Include a few sentences describing the scope and objective of the subaward. - Line G.6 Other.
-Any single cost of more than \$5,000 should be documented by inclusion of pricing info (e.g. a quote, past purchase order, link to online price list). - Line I Indirect Costs.
-Provide the calculations that were used to arrive at the amount requested.
-Please briefly indicate the major cost categories that are included as indirect costs. - Line K Small Business Fee.
-Provide the calculation that was used to arrive at the amount requested. - 8.
-Current and Pending Support of Principal Investigator and Senior Personnel.
-Information in this module is collected so that reviewers have visibility into the potential availability of company personnel during the period of performance if awarded. - Types of Support / Activities.
-For the PI and each of the senior personnel listed on line A or B of the budget, provide information regarding each of the following that could require effort during the proposed Phase I performance period, regardless of whether the person will receive a salary from the activity: - All current and pending support for ongoing projects and proposals (from any source), including continuing grants funding. - Proposals submitted.
-Note that concurrent submission of a proposal to other organizations will not influence its review by NSF. - Upcoming submissions. - The Phase I proposal being submitted note that this is considered "pending" and therefore MUST appear in the Current and Pending Support form for each PI and senior personnel. - Information Needed.
-For each listed item, please include the following information:

-- Name of sponsoring organization.
+Any letters of collaboration from included as subawardees in the effort, or individuals proposed as consultants in the effort, should also be included as part of the budget justification document.
+You can find a sample budget and subaward budget, with justifications, here: https://seedfund.nsf.gov/fastlane/.